Liloche19/Liloche19/README.md

 - [nqueen_go](https://github.com/Liloche19/nqueen_go.git) : A multithreaded go program that calculates the number of solutions for the nqueen problem.
 - [password_solver](https://github.com/Liloche19/password_solver.git) : A C program that bruteforce the password of a user on linux.
 - [ping_spammer](https://github.com/Liloche19/ping_spammer.git) : A C program that create many processes that ping a target
+- [uniping](https://github.com/B0SEmc/uniping.git) : A Rust program that pings a target

 ## Contact me: